Dolbeau-Mistassini: Demographics

-Industry
+Economy

 The main source of employment in Dolbeau is a paper mill factory.
 In June 2009, the mill was shut down but has since been restarted in August 2012.
 It is owned by Resolute Forest Products.

 The environmental organization, SGE, outfits the town with town bicycles from St. Jean Baptiste to September.
 The green bicycles belong to the town so you can hop on one where ever and leave it for someone else somewhere else.